grimnomad/geile-macker-skala/README.md

 ### Server

-Change the directory to the server project and run `npm run start:dev`.
+Change the directory to the server project and run `npm start`.

 #### Environment File
 The server needs an environment file.
 The `.env` file is in the root directory of the server located.